eneskarateke/backend-challenge-hubX/README.md

-Port = 9000,
+# Port = 9000,

-## npm install to download dependencies.
+## npm install

+to download dependencies.

-## npm run server to start server with nodemon.
+## npm run server

+to start server with nodemon.

-## npm start to start server with node.
+## npm start

+to start server with node.

-## npm run resetdb to reset default database.
+## npm run resetdb

+to reset to default database.

-## npm run test to start testing.
+## npm run test

+to start testing.

 AUTHOR API